Get help now.

 Naloxone is a drug that reverses the effects of opioids and can be administered when a person shows symptoms of an overdose.
 When administered, a person typically shows a response to the naloxone within five minutes, but may require additional doses depending on the type and amount of opioids in his or her system.
 Naloxone is NOT a substitute for medical attention and those who administer it are required to call 911.
 To learn more, click here.

 Naloxone is available to anyone.
-Entities registered on the optIN site can also offer naloxone to people who may be at risk of an overdose or those who are close to them.
-See training opportunities…
+Visit Optin.in.gov to locate registered entities that offer naloxone to people who may be at risk of an overdose or those who are close to them.
+Also, see training opportunities here.